Shegufta/SafeHomeFramework/results/README.md

 The deployment is on Raspberry Pi (prefer 4GB) controlling TP-Link HS103 devices.
 The deployment code is in [SafeHomePrototype repository](https://github.com/Shegufta/SafeHomePrototype).
 The deployment code shares the same logic and same setup process with SafeHomeFramework.
+The code with result collection is in *with-measurement* branch.
 To reproduce deployment result, it also needs to setup TP-Link HS103 in the same network with Raspberry Pi.
 This is done with Kasa app.

 SafeHomePrototype also provides dummy device if there is not enough TP-Link HS103